dagger/dagger/docs/current/sdk/go/959738-get-started.md

 If you would prefer to use the final `main.go` file right away, it can be found in [Step 5](#step-5-create-a-multi-build-pipeline)
 :::

-Create a new file named `main.go` and add the following code to it.
+Create a new file in the `multibuild` sub-directory named `main.go` and add the following code to it.

 ```go file=snippets/get-started/step2/main.go
 ```